plasmapper/dns-client-labview/README.md

 # DNS Client Library for LabVIEW
-DNS client Library for LabVIEW.
+DNS client library for LabVIEW.

 ## Requirements
 LabVIEW 2015 and higher.